Fade BG Image

 And so I became the new slave trader of Solasidor.

-For the time being, I'd be cleaning up after my predecessor.
+For the time being, I'd be cleaning up my predecessor's mess.

-Given that he'd been involved in crime, people's eyes on me would be harsh for a while.
-I'd have to conduct honest business for at least several years — or so I thought, right as news arrived that the neighboring country had been destroyed.
+Given his involvement in crime, people would be watching me with suspicion for a while.
+I'd have to conduct honest business for at least several years — or so I thought, right when news arrived that the neighboring country had been destroyed.

-When a country collapses, it's a major event to everyone with slave traders being no exception.
-In fact, it's when we become the busiest of all.
+When a country collapses, it's a major event for everyone, and slave traders are no exception.
+In fact, that's when we become busiest of all.

 So I procured stock from Alchemia's refugees.
-Unlike my predecessor, I did it legally and conscientiously, causing my warehouse to become practically overflowing.
+Unlike my predecessor, I did it legally and conscientiously, and before long my warehouse was practically overflowing.

 One of the dying slaves that the previous slave trader had been sitting on finally sold.

 The buyer was a rookie merchant.
-Judging from the noble young lady that accompanied the girl, the funds probably came from her.
+Judging by the noble young lady accompanying her, the funds probably came from the noblewoman.

 I'd committed myself to honest dealings, so I had told them I'd accept a return… but—